spine/spine.site/app/views/docs/introduction.md

 Spine is a lightweight framework for building JavaScript web applications.
 Spine gives you a MVC structure and then gets out of your way, allowing you to concentrate on the fun stuff, building awesome web applications.

 Spine is opinionated in its approach to web application architecture and ...
-The library is written in CoffeeScript, and
+The library is written in CoffeeScript, and TODO

 Spine is tiny, the library comes in at around 500 lines of CoffeeScript, that's about 2K minified & compressed.
-However, it's not about size, it's how you use it, and Spine certainly packs a punch!

 ##Core values